inbeom/semi_auto/README.md

 Usage
 -----

+### For Rails applications

+Generate templates for `semi_auto` using generator:

+    rails g semi_auto:install

-Write config file for your environment:
+Write config file located at `config/semi_auto.yml` for your environment:

     ---
     :access_key_id: [Your AWS access key]